-After the doctor has removed the eggs from an ovary (follicular aspiration), they are fertilised in the laboratory.
-This is done either by normal in vitro fertilisation (IVF) or by means of intracytoplasmic sperm injection (ICSI).
+After the doctor has removed the eggs from an ovary (follicular aspiration), they are fertilized in the laboratory.
+This is done either by normal in vitro fertilization (IVF) or by means of intracytoplasmic sperm injection (ICSI).

-Immediately after fertilisation, an egg starts to divide and develop into an embryo.
+Immediately after fertilization, an egg starts to divide and develop into an embryo.
 The stages of development are as follows:

-- the pronuclear stage on the first day (fertilised egg)
+- the pronuclear stage on the first day (fertilized egg)

-- the two to four-cell stage on the second day
+- the two to the four-cell stage on the second day

 - the eight-cell stage on the third day